Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model

 with $n=\sum_{k=1}^K n_k$, which can be equivalently represented by a {\it group membership matrix}

 We denote by $\scrZ_{n,K}$ the set of all possible $n\times K$ dimensional $K$-group membership matrices for $n$ nodes.
 Throughout, we assume $K$ is known that can grow with $n$ for high-dimensional cases for all theoretical analyses.
-Strategies of choosing an appropriate $K$ would be dicussed in Section \ref{sec:realdata}.
+Strategies for choosing an appropriate $K$ would be discussed in Section \ref{sec:realdata}.
 The set of orthornormalized membership matrices is denoted by